-Chair, Political Science Department and Graduate Coordinator
+Steve Garrison Chair, Political Science Department

+Ernest Dover Graduate Coordinator

-Graduate Faculty: Dover, Flavin, Garrison, Glean, Martin, Preda, Watson
+Graduate Faculty: Dover, Garrison, Preda, Watson

-Emeriti Faculty: Backhaus, Mertens, Sabota
+Emeriti Faculty: Backhaus, Flavin, Mertens, Sabota

 The Master of Arts program provides a flexible curriculum for students who want to pursue goals of an advanced general education, to gain skills and knowledge suitable for various types of public or private employment, or to prepare for further work at the doctoral level.
-The Master of Arts program is designed for students who wish to conduct scholarly investigations in one of the following areas of political science: American Politics, Comparative Politics, International Relations, Public Law, and Political Theory.
+The Master of Arts program is designed for students who wish to conduct scholarly investigations in one of the following areas of political science: American Politics, Comparative Politics, International Relations, Public Law, or Political Theory.
 This focus is especially beneficial to those students who wish to pursue studies at the doctoral level.